-- The purpose of the team assignment is to bring together all your learnings from the course to "teach back" a key concept to the class. - Each member of the team must teach a portion of the presentation.
+- The purpose of the team assignment is to bring together all your learnings from the course to "teach back" a key concept to the class. - The presentation will focus on a strategy that mitigates the adverse impacts of hidden bias. - Each member of the team must teach a portion of the the presentation.